pedrommcarrasco/Constrictor/README.md

 ```

 ## 📲 Sample Project
-There's a sample project in this repository called **Example**, if you want to take a look at Constrictor before using it in your projects, feel free to take a look at it and try to apply some constraints with it.
+There's a sample project in this repository called [Example](https://github.com/pedrommcarrasco/Constrictor/tree/master/Example), if you want to take a look at Constrictor before using it in your projects, feel free to take a look at it and try to apply some constraints with it.

 ## ✅ To-Do
 - [x] Code Documentation